 Jen Bervin is a Brooklyn-based visual artist and writer whose works combine text and textiles with conceptual elements and a minimalist’s eye for the poetic and essential.

-Her work has been exhibited at venues like the Walker Art Center, The Power Plant, MCA Denver, and The Eli and Edythe Broad Museum, and is held in more than thirty international collections, including Stanford University, Yale University, and The J. Paul Getty Museum.
+Her work has been exhibited at venues like the Walker Art Center, The Power Plant, and The Eli and Edythe Broad Museum, and is held in more than thirty international collections, including Stanford University, Yale University, and The J. Paul Getty Museum.